 The proposed seminars, ideally, are to come out of the readings and discussions.
 These special cognate seminars, however, will remain transdisciplinary, not exclusively disciplinary.

 Occasionally, the faculty-students attend Workshops on Intellectual Property, Proposal Writing, and on Placement in the Job Market.
-At times, there are other special Workshops, say, on Sophie2 as well as other innovative software.
+At times, there are other special Workshops.

 The Office of International Affairs and RCID have a Collaborative relationship with "The Media and Communications Division" of the European Graduate School in Saas-Fee, Switzerland.
 Students, enrolling for seminars and workshops during a three-week period in the summer at EGS, June or August, will be able to study with major international film directors, philosophers, artists, literati/digirati, and performance artists.
 Interested RCID students should contact Victor Vitanza for information.